‘We have no where left to go’: Israel assault on Rafah

-Palestinian healthy ministry officials said that the bombardment killed at least 67 Palestinians, including women and children
+The bombardment killed at least 67 Palestinians, including women and children, says health ministry in Gaza

 “The first bodies to arrive at the hospitals were all children and women.
 There were so many bodies lining the ground,” he told The Independent.